emilalmander/rpsls-game/README.md

 * the team also tested different screen sizes using the devtools device toolbar and can confirm it looks good on them.
 * the team can also confirm that all the sections looks good and are easy to both read and click on smaller screens.
 * The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.

+#testing user stories
+* as a first time visitor you can clearly see how to play the game, there is also a rules button that can help.
+* you can easily navigate throughout the site.
+* as a returning visitor you can easily refresh your memory by clicking "rules".

 # BUGS
 there are no known bugs at the moment.